fxboxed/eugo/content/greece/specials/hiking/_index.md

 You can even visit the cave where Zeus was said to have been raised.

 The trails are well-maintained, but be sure to bring plenty of water and wear sturdy shoes.

-You can [experience a scenic hike](https://www.tripadvisor.com/Attractions-g189431-Activities-c61-Naxos_Cyclades_South_Aegean.html) starting in Halki.

 ### Beaches and Ancient Ruins